-The ELEVATION item eliminates pressure sensor error due to elevation of building.
-(See ELEVATION item in Menu and Menu items section for further information).
+The ELEVATION item eliminates pressure sensor error due to elevation of hospital.
+(See ELEVATION item in Menu and Menu Items section for further information).

 Enter the ELEVATION menu item.
-Scroll through the elevation list and select the one closest to the building's elevation
+Scroll through the elevation list and select the one closest to the hospital's elevation